hakavlad/memavaild/README.md

 ## How to enable unified cgroup hierarchy

 Unified cgroup hierarchy is enabled by default on Fedora 31+.
-On other distros pass `systemd.unified_cgroup_hierarchy=1` in the kernel boot cmdline.
+On other distros pass `systemd.unified_cgroup_hierarchy=1` to the kernel boot cmdline.

 ## Known problems